 Mr. Rollins’ career in songwriting began in 1989 with a single recorded by Country Music Hall of Fame member Ray Price.
-He began a 10-year relationship with Warner/Chappell Music in 1997 while he was still a Texas resident, making the move to Nashville in 2001.
+He began a 10-year relationship with Warner/Chappell Music in 1997 while still a Texas resident, and made the move to Nashville in 2001.

 In 2003, Alan Jackson and Jimmy Buffett recorded "It’s Five O’clock Somewhere" written by Mr. Rollins and frequent collaborator Jim “Moose” Brown.
 The song spent eight weeks at number one on the Billboard and R&R charts, and won a Grammy Award for Best Country Song of 2003.
 The song was on Alan Jackson’s Greatest Hits Volume 2, an album that went on to sell over six million copies.
 It also appeared on many Jimmy Buffett live albums and a live album recorded by Jackson, Buffet and George Strait.

 In 2007, Mr. Rollins placed two songs on the platinum Duets album by Reba McEntire; including duets with McEntire and Faith Hill, as well as a duet with Reba and songwriting legend Carole King.